DFE-Digital/dfe-wizard/README.md

 Linear is too basic.
 Usually many wizard has conditional and more complicated scenarios.

-For this we will use a graph data structure:
+For this we will use a graph data structure.

+**As an example**, let's implement a simple wizard like a Personal Information Wizard.

+A wizard that collects personal information with conditional flows

+**Steps:**
+1. Name & Date of Birth
+2. Nationality
+3. Right to Work/Study *(conditional)*
+4. Immigration Status *(conditional)*
+5. Review

+**Conditionals:**
+- UK/Irish nationals skip visa questions
+- Non-UK nationals may need immigration status info if they have right to work

 ```ruby
 class PersonalInformationWizard